ThrowTheSwitch/Ceedling/plugins/test_suite_reporter/README.md

 Some test reporting formats include the execution time (duration) for aspects of a test suite run.
 Various granularities exist from the total time for all tests to the time of each suite (per the relevant defition of a suite) to the time required to run individual test cases.
 See _CeedlingPacket_ for the details on time duration values.

 Ceedling automatically gathers all the relevant durations.
 In fact, Ceedling itself performs the needed timing and arithmetric in all cases, except one.
-Individual test case exection time tracking is a Unity feature specifically (see its documentation for more details).
+Individual test case exection time tracking is specifically a [Unity] feature (see its documentation for more details).
 If enabled and if your platform supports the time mechanism Unity relies on, Ceedling will automatically collect test case time values and make them available to reports.

 To enable test case duration measurements, they must be enabled as a Unity compilation option.
 Add `UNITY_INCLUDE_EXEC_TIME` to Unity's compilation symbols in your Ceedling project file (below).
 This plugin and the core of Ceedling take care of the rest.